Ageing, Losing Height and Back Pain

 Height Loss and Back Pain

 Even small amounts of height loss indicate that age-related changes are starting to affect the backbone and are a frequent cause of neck and back pain in people in their 40s and 50s.
 As the spine curves more in more elderly people, that pain can become severe and can have a significant impact on the quality of life.
-Once the bone has deteriorated, it is difficult to reverse those changes and managing the neck and back pain associated with height loss involves taking painkillers to treat the symptoms and improve quality of life as far as possible.Business energy with a difference
+Once the bone has deteriorated, it is difficult to reverse those changes and managing the neck and back pain associated with height loss involves taking painkillers to treat the symptoms and improve quality of life as far as possible.Business Energy With a Difference from Purely Energy

 - Back Pain and Shingles